kuzudb/kuzu-docs/src/content/docs/extensions/duckdb.md

 The DuckDB scanner extension allows Kùzu to directly scan from DuckDB databases that are persisted to disk.
 This allows users to not only view their DuckDB data in Kùzu, but also facilitates seamless migration of data from DuckDB to Kùzu for deeper graph analysis.
+Currently, the extension is read-only from DuckDB and does not support write operations.

 ## Usage

 `duckdb` is an official extension developed and maintained by Kùzu.
-It can be installed and loaded using the following commands:
+It can be installed and loaded by running the following commands using the CLI or your preferred language client API:

 ```sql
 INSTALL duckdb;
 LOAD EXTENSION duckdb;
 ```

-:::note[Note]
+:::note[Notes]
+- The minimum required version of DuckDB to use this extension is 0.10.0.
-If you experience an error while loading the extension, ensure that the `duckdb` binary is installed on your system.
+- If you experience an error while loading the extension, ensure that the `duckdb` binary is installed on your system.
 On MacOS, this is done via `brew install duckdb`.
 See the DuckDB [installation guide](https://duckdb.org/docs/installation) for instructions for your OS.
 :::